How is a ruptured eardrum treated?

 - Infection that can spread in the ear

-It is important to keep the ear dry from water and to avoid swimming.
-The ear must be covered during a bath or shower.
+It is typically more comfortable to keep the ear dry while showering and one should avoid swimming until after examined.
 When blowing your nose, do not be too forceful because the pressure can create pain and discomfort in your ears.
-The ears should also be protected from any contact with cold air.

 If an eardrum does not heal after two months of observation, an ear, nose, and throat specialist may perform a simple repair called a myringoplasty to help aid the healing process.
 This procedure is used to repair small tears in an eardrum and consists of a small patch placed in or on the hole.
 If the tear does not heal properly or is taking too long to heal, a surgery known as a tympanoplasty may be required.
 Tympanoplasty is a more formal procedure that repairs a damaged ear drum.